A revolution in spirits?

 Huge growth overnight

-The thing that encapsulates this change best is Drizly’s data dump.
+You’ve all seen the figures, Nielsen says that TKTK, but the thing that encapsulates this change best is Drizly’s data dump.
 Drizly is an alcohol delivery broker who works with local stores to manage delivery of anything in stock.
 Their business has grown more than 500% over their baseline since the start of the crisis and they’re letting the public see much of the detail.

 Obviously they’re not the only ones in this business.
 Everyone who is still selling spirits for delivery seems to be seeing a large boost in business.
 San Diego’s long time agave spirits specialist Old Town Tequila (Mezcalista’s preferred spirits partner) is seeing booming business while San Francisco mini-chain Healthy Spirits is also working to keep up with demand.